om81/bumert/README.md

 ## Panic Behavior

 When the `debug` tag is enabled, a **failed assertion will cause a panic**.
 This is intentional and follows the common pattern for assertion libraries in Go (and other languages).
 It immediately halts execution at the point of the violated assumption during development or debugging, making issues easy to spot.
-The panic message includes the file and line number of the failed assertion.
+The panic message includes the file and line number of the failed assertion, along with the failure reason (e.g., "Expected <foo> to be greater than <bar>").

 In production builds (without the `debug` tag), since the assertions are compiled out, they **cannot** panic.